ElfFriend-DnD/foundryvtt-dnd5eExtender/README.md

 [![ko-fi](https://img.shields.io/badge/-buy%20me%20a%20coke-%23FF5E5B)](https://ko-fi.com/elffriend)

 This module allows a GM to define custom Ability Scores and Skills for the dnd5e system.
-The goal is to allow other alternative rulesets to be configured in this module eventually as well.
+This is the full scope of this module, any additional alternative rules should be created into other modules instead of tacked onto this one.

 ## ⚠️⚠️⚠️ Warnings ⚠️⚠️⚠️